awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

 ## Step 1: Upload your content to Amazon S3 and grant object permissions<a name="GettingStartedUploadContent"></a>

-An Amazon S3 bucket is a container that can contain objects or folders\.
-CloudFront can distribute almost any type of object for you using an Amazon S3 bucket as the source, for example, text, images, and videos\.
+An Amazon S3 bucket is a container that can contain files \(objects\) or folders\.
+CloudFront can distribute almost any type of file for you using an Amazon S3 bucket as the source, for example, text, images, and videos\.
 You can create multiple buckets, and there is no limit to the amount of data that you can store on Amazon S3\.

-By default, your Amazon S3 bucket and all of the objects in it are private—only the AWS account that created the bucket has permission to read or write the objects in it\.
-If you want to allow anyone to access the objects in your Amazon S3 bucket using CloudFront URLs, you must grant public read permissions to the objects\. \(This is one of the most common mistakes when working with CloudFront and Amazon S3\.
+By default, your Amazon S3 bucket and all of the files in it are private—only the AWS account that created the bucket has permission to read or write the files in it\.
+If you want to allow anyone to access the files in your Amazon S3 bucket using CloudFront URLs, you must grant public read permissions to the objects\. \(This is one of the most common mistakes when working with CloudFront and Amazon S3\.
 You must explicitly grant privileges to each object in an Amazon S3 bucket\.\)

 **Note**
 If you want to restrict who can download your content, you can use the CloudFront private content feature\.
 For more information about distributing private content, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.